1. Sustainability TOP

 Maintaining and Promoting Employees' Health

-Push Forward with Mental Health-related Measures
+Push Forward with Mental Health-Related Measures

 Self-care support includes stress checks and subsequent interviews and self-care training for new employees.
 In addition to establishing a counseling system in the workplace, we provide line care training and counseling to managers based on the results of stress checks.
 As part of the care provided by occupational health staff, we address daily workplace consultations, make referrals to external agencies when necessary, adjust work conditions in coordination with the workplace, and provide continuous follow-up.
 Additionally, we utilize EAP* as an external resource to provide counseling and training.

-1. *EAP: Assistance by external experts
+1. *Employee Assistance Program: Assistance by external experts

 Helping Employees Who Have Been Ill to Return to Work